AdaCore/training_material/courses/static_analysis_suite/120_checks.rst

 .. container:: animate

-    The last elsif can never be reached.
+    The last :ada:`elsif` can never be reached.

 =================
 Race Conditions